 Electives (18 credits):

 Upon admission, students work with their program advisors to develop a plan for BAOL electives in the Accelerated BAOL to MAOL degree program.
 Electives may lead toward a formal emphasis area in Organizational Administration or Supply Chain Systems (see below).
 Students who do not wish to develop a formal emphasis area may select 18 elective credits to meet individual educational and professional goals.
-Approved electives include courses from the following programs: Organizational Leadership, Human Resources, Criminal Justice, Organizational Administration, Business Administration (to include courses from Accounting, Entrepreneurship, Finance, Information Systems Management, Marketing, and Management).
+Approved electives include courses from the following programs: Criminal Justice, Education, Human Resources, Business Administration, Computer Science and Information Systems, Health Administration, Public Administration, Organizational Leadership and Psychology.
 Electives may also be selected from other programs with advisor guidance and Dean/ Associate Dean approval.
 At least 9 credits must be upper division (300+).
 Internship and independent study credits do not count toward an emphasis area but do count as electives in the major.

 |Emphasis is Organizational Administration (18 credits)|